-Recommendations for installing a vapor retarder in the roof assembly were to remove all components down to the tongue and groove wood deck, and to rebuild them.
-The new roof assembly was designed to contain a ventilated air gap between the top of existing tongue and groove decking and a new vapor retarder.
-Adequate insulation, nailer boards, and roofing materials were specified over the vapor retarder.
+Recommendations for installing a vapor retarder in the roof assembly were to remove all components down to the tongue-and-groove wood deck and to rebuild them.
+The new roof assembly should contain a ventilated air gap between the top of existing tongue-and-groove decking and a new vapor retarder.
+Adequate insulation, nailer boards, and roofing materials should then be placed over the vapor retarder.

 Recommendations were to provide a continuous vapor retarder in the exterior wall assemblies by installing a vapor retarder over the existing interior surfaces.
-A layer of moisture-resistant wallboard (such as cement board or cement plaster) was recommended over the vapor retarder.
-It was also recommended that the interior surfaces of the wallboard be finished and painted with a vapor retarding paint.
+Rough surfaces should be smoothed to prevent puncturing the vapor retarder.
+A layer of moisture-resistant wallboard (such as cement board) or cement plaster can then be installed over the vapor retarder.
+The interior surfaces of the wallboards should be finished and painted with a vapor retarding paint.